 Not only can spatial or temporal points not have any characteristic at all because they can only have conceptual existence, but we can assume the logically-silly idea of points was created for cognitive purposes alone – typically mathematical calculations about the material world.
 This is not to deny that those cognitive purposes have subsequent practical uses; on the contrary, it illustrates how human knowledge to date has evolved primarily to do things rather than to maximize its understanding of reality.
 This nonetheless has a curious outcome: our belief in points is a belief in things we can logically reason do not exist.

 This supports the NOR idea that human abstract knowledge to date has been employed primarily to achieve ends, rather than to understand the human condition itself.
 Our minds successfully utilize the concept of points within theories and calculations to produce desired results, even though the concept has no meaning whatsoever in relation to the physical world we believe ourselves to inhabit.

-The basic principle of uncertainty, as derived through experimental issues in quantum physics, can in fact be derived by pure reason alone: the closer any sampled evidence approaches to the idealized non-existent point, the less the sampling will have meaningful amplitude – at the same time as the inaccuracies and influence of the sampling technique will increase their relative significance.
+The basic principle of uncertainty, as derived through experimental issues in quantum physics, can in fact be derived by pure reason alone: the closer any sampled evidence approaches to the idealized non-existent point, the less the sampling will have meaningful amplitude – at the same time as the inaccuracies and influences of the sampling technique will increase their relative significance.
 Alternatively, it can be amusingly but perfectly logically reasoned impossible to observe or know anything at all about absolutely nothing.